 Valuation Adjustment Factors

-The Valuation of Land Act 2001 provides that rating and taxing authorities are to be provided with market-based Adjustment Factors for property valuations when rating authorities are not subject to a Fresh Valuation (revaluation) cycle.
+The Valuation of Land Act 2001 provides that rating and taxing authorities are to be provided with market-based Adjustment Factors for property valuations in the years between fresh valuations.

-Adjustment Factors are used to adjust the levels of value of all properties in a locality and class in between the 6-yearly fresh valuation (revaluation) cycle.
-The factors are based on broad market movements and in times of buoyant real estate conditions, the factor generally increases.
+Adjustment Factors are used to adjust the value of properties in a locality and class.
+The factors are based on broad market movements and in times of buoyant real estate conditions the factor generally increases.
 Likewise, in the event of declining property values, the factors generally decrease.

-The Government statutory valuation for a property is used as a basis for apportioning rates.
-Each year, local councils and the State Revenue Office apply the relevant Adjustment Factor to the government valuation for your property, to arrive at a figure which is reflective of the current property market.
-Rates and taxes are applied based on this calculated figure.
+Statutory valuations are used as a basis for apportioning rates and taxes.
+Each year local governments and the State Revenue Office apply the relevant Adjustment Factor to the statutory valuation for your property to arrive at a figure which is reflective of the current property market.
+Rates and taxes are applied by the relevant authorities based on this calculated figure.

-An Adjustment Factor is NOT a valuation and your Government valuation is not affected by the Adjustment Factors.
+An Adjustment Factor is not a valuation and your statutory valuation is not affected by the Adjustment Factors.

-An Adjustment Factor is NOT applied on an individual property basis.
+Adjustment Factors are not applied on an individual property basis.

 Adjustment Factors are determined by the Valuer-General.

-There is no Adjustment Factor determined for municipalities undergoing a Fresh Valuation (revaluation) because the revaluation itself resets the values in each locality and class of properties across a municipality.
+There is no Adjustment Factor determined for local government areas undergoing a fresh valuation because the valuation itself resets the values in a locality and class of properties across the local government area.

 Adjustment Factors are applied to a defined class of properties in a selected area.
-This could be a whole municipality, a locality, or group of localities.
+This could be an entire local government area, a locality, or group of localities.
 They are not applied on an individual property basis.

 Property sales information, current rental data and a range of relevant market evidence are used to determine the levels of value of each class of properties within a selected area.

-• Commercial - A property involved in the trading of goods, services, information or money.
+• Commercial properties involved in the trading of goods, services, information or money.

-• Industrial - The predominant use of a property involved in the production and or storage of goods.
+• Industrial properties where the predominant use is in the production and/or storage of goods.

-• Primary Production - The carrying on of one or more of the following activities in a business-like manner, substantially on the land, with a reasonable expectation of profit:
+• Primary Production properties include those carrying on of 1 or more of the following activities in a business-like manner, substantially on the land, with a reasonable expectation of profit

-• Community Services - Specialised property used for the provision of services to the Community by State or Local Government, Community or Religious organisations.
+• Community Services include specialised properties used for the provision of services to the community by Tasmanian Government or local government, community or religious organisations.
 These services include police, fire, hospitals, schools, libraries, museums, churches, halls, and some sporting facilities.

-• Other - Property with limited use due to planning, location constraints or activities conducted on the land.
+• Other properties with limited use due to planning, location constraints or activities conducted on the land.

 Current and previous Adjustment Factors